-Group Solutions Limited is an equal opportunity employer.
-We are committed to equality of opportunity and to providing a service and following practices which are free from unfair and unlawful discrimination.
-The purpose of this policy is to ensure no person receive less favorable treatment on the grounds of age, disability, sex, gender reassignment, marital or civil partner status, pregnancy or maternity, race (which includes colour, nationality and ethnic or national origins), sexual orientation, religion, or belief.
+Group Solutions Limited is an equal opportunity employer and is committed to encouraging equality, diversity, and inclusion among our workforce, and eliminating unlawful discrimination.
+The purpose of this policy is to ensure all applicants for employment and employees receive fair treatment and are given equal opportunities in all areas of employment.
+This means that no job applicant or employee receives less favourable treatment on the grounds of age, disability, sex, gender reassignment, marital or civil partner status, pregnancy or maternity, race (which includes colour, nationality and ethnic or national origins), sexual orientation, religion, or belief.
 Neither should they be disadvantaged by conditions or requirements that cannot be shown to be relevant to the job.
-It also seeks to ensure that no person is victimised or subjected to any form of bullying and harassment.